The Complexity of Sequential Prediction in Dynamical Systems: Warmup: Realizable Learnability

 \subsection{Minimax Rates in the Realizable Setting}

-While Theorems \ref{thm:01real} and \ref{thm:realqual} provide a quantitative and qualitative characterization of realizable learnability, they do not shed light on how $\inf_{\mathcal{A}}\texttt{M}_{\mathcal{A}}(\mathcal{F}, T)$ may depend on the time horizon $T$.
+While Theorem \ref{thm:01real} provides a quantitative and qualitative characterization of realizable learnability, it does not shed light on how $\inf_{\mathcal{A}}\operatorname{M}_{\mathcal{A}}(\mathcal{F}, T)$ may depend on the time horizon $T$.
 In online classification with the 0-1 loss, the seminal work by \cite{Littlestone1987LearningQW} and \cite{DanielyERMprinciple} show that only two rates are possible: $\Theta(T)$ and $\Theta(1)$.
 That is, if a hypothesis class is online learnable in the realizable setting, then it is learnable with a constant mistake bound (i.e. the Littlestone dimension).
 Perhaps surprisingly, this is not the case for learning dynamical systems in a strong sense: \textit{every} rate is possible.

-\begin{theorem} For every $S \subset \mathbb{N} \cup \{0\}$, there exists $\mathcal{F}_S \subseteq \mathcal{\mathbbm{Z}}^{\mathbbm{Z}}$ such that $\emph{\texttt{C}}_{T}(\mathcal{F}_S) = \sup_{n \in \mathbb{N} \cup \{0\}} |S \cap \{n, n+1, ..., n+T-1\}|.$ \end{theorem}
+\begin{theorem} For every $S \subset \mathbb{N} \cup \{0\}$, there exists $\mathcal{F}_S \subseteq \mathcal{\mathbbm{Z}}^{\mathbbm{Z}}$ such that $\operatorname{C}_{T}(\mathcal{F}_S) = \sup_{n \in \mathbb{N} \cup \{0\}} |S \cap \{n, n+1, ..., n+T-1\}|.$ \end{theorem}